Monitoring of the patient with classical Hodgkin lymphoma during and after treatment

 Patients with Hodgkin lymphoma (HL, formerly called Hodgkin's disease) are evaluated at the time of initial presentation to determine the stage of the disease, which is then used to determine whether the patient will be treated with radiotherapy, chemotherapy, or both.
 Patients are then re-evaluated at regular intervals during and after treatment to assess the response and detect possible recurrence.
 (See "Staging and prognosis of Hodgkin lymphoma" and "Overview of the treatment of classical Hodgkin lymphoma in adults".)

 The recommended approach to monitoring during and after therapy for HL will be reviewed here.
 The treatment of patients who develop recurrent disease depends upon their initial therapy.
 These issues are discussed separately.
-(See "Treatment of relapse of classical Hodgkin lymphoma after initial chemotherapy".)
+(See "Treatment of relapsed or refractory classical Hodgkin lymphoma".)

 The patient evaluation after individual treatment cycles consists of a history and physical examination, laboratory studies, and imaging studies.